krnak/ztrezor/M.1_report.md

 # M.1.
 Summary

-We are glad to announce submission of milestone M.1.
+We are glad to announce the submission of milestone M.1.
 During past two months we

 - analyzed design and memory and computational requirements of all Zcash primitives
 - explored transaction shielding and authorization data flows